Rootless Installation

 The disk device files that are configured as database storage drives must be read-writable by the primary user ID or the group ID of the $exasol_uid

+user.
 One way to achieve this is to set the user as the owner of the selected data disks using udev rules.
 This also ensures that the owner is not reset when the machine is rebooted.

 Example:

-The following script adds a udev rule that sets the user with id 1001
+which sets the user with id 1001

 as the owner of the disks nvme1n1